mikewkelley/DFIR-Playbook/README.md

 **Volatility**
 Determine Profile: volatility -f MEMORY_FILE.raw imageinfo
 Validate Profile: volatility -f MEMORY_FILE.raw --profile=PROFILE pslist
-Pslist: list processes
+pslist: list processes
-Netscan: view active network connections
+netscan: view active network connections
-Psxview: intentially hidden processes (look for false)
+psxview: intentially hidden processes (look for false)
-Ldrmodules: If any of these are false, that module has likely been injected
+ldrmodules: If any of these are false, that module has likely been injected
-Apihooks: view unexpected patches in the standard system DLLs (instances where Hooking module: unknown)
+apihooks: view unexpected patches in the standard system DLLs (instances where Hooking module: unknown)
+malfind: searches for malicious executables (usually DLLs) and shellcode inside of each process
+dlllist: list all of the DLLs in memory
+dlldump: if a suspect processe is identified dump the contents of DLL files to the local system